luapower/luapower.github.io/building.md

 ## Overview

 Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
-Each package has a separate build script in its `csrc` dir, for each supported platform.
+Each package has a separate build script in its `csrc` dir, for each supported platform/architecture.
 C sources are also included in the package so you can start right away.
-Dependencies are listed in the `WHAT` file -- download and build them first.
+Dependent packages are listed in the `WHAT` file -- download and build them first.

-For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, lua51.dll must be available at the time of building, so you'll need [luajit] too.
+For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, lua51.dll must be available at the time of building, so you'll need the [luajit] package too.

-The build scripts will build `-O2`-optimized, stripped binaries with static linking of libgcc and libstdc++.
+> The build scripts will build `-O2`-optimized, stripped binaries, with libgcc and libstdc++ statically linked, except on OSX.

 ## Building on Windows for Windows (32bit)

 The build scripts for Windows assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

-Windows binaries were compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.
+Windows binaries are compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.

 Below is the exact list of MinGW packages used to make a complete C/C++ toolchain.